agence-adeliom/adeliom-webcomponents/docs/pages/resources/contributing.md

 ### Component Structure

-All components have a host element, which is a reference to the `<sl-*>` element itself.
+All components have a host element, which is a reference to the `<awc-*>` element itself.
 Make sure to always set the host element's `display` property to the appropriate value depending on your needs, as the default is `inline` per the custom element spec.

 ```css
 :host {